Skip to content

 Walking can be a fantastic tool for recovery, but it's not a "no pain, no gain" situation.
 When you have a herniated disc, the goal is to move in a way that supports healing.
 Listening to your body is the most important part of this process.
 Pushing through the wrong kind of pain can set you back, so it’s essential to walk with awareness.
 Think of it as a partnership with your body, where you pay close attention to its signals.
 By taking a few simple precautions, you can make sure every step you take is a step toward feeling better, not worse.

-Know the Warning Signs to Stop
+Warning Signs: When to Stop Walking

 Your body is excellent at telling you when something isn’t right, and it’s your job to listen.
 While walking, be on the lookout for any new or worsening symptoms.
 If you start to feel increased pain, numbness, tingling, or weakness spreading down your leg, it’s a clear signal to stop.
 These sensations are your body’s way of saying, "This is too much right now."
 Ignoring them can aggravate the nerve and delay your recovery.
 Instead of pushing through, take a break and make a note of what you were feeling.
 These symptoms are often related to underlying conditions we help with every day, so getting a professional opinion is a great next step.